 All grant submissions are confidential to the individual submitter and will not be published or distributed.
 Upon project completion, each grant winner agrees to participate in one of the following activities relating to the specific project, with specific details of the applicable activity to be mutually agreed upon in good faith by NanoString/Myriad RBM and each winner: local seminar, webinar, case study, blog post, or poster presentation.
 Each winner agrees that NanoString/Myriad RBM shall have the right to use anonymized data from the winner's project in application notes or marketing literature.

-Applicants must be actively enrolled at an academic institution or employed at a US research facility in a capacity in which they are able to perform research on and have capabilities to collect whole blood from human subjects and have the ability to submit TruCulture supernatants to Myriad RBM for OptiMAP analysis and run the NanoString gene expression panels by December 31st, 2019.
+Applicants must be located in North America or Europe and actively enrolled at an academic institution or employed at a research facility in a capacity in which they are able to perform research on and have capabilities to collect whole blood from human subjects and have the ability to submit TruCulture supernatants to Myriad RBM for OptiMAP analysis and run the NanoString gene expression panels by December 31st, 2019.

 For Research Use Only.
 Not for use in diagnostic procedures